 evidence that appellant has contributed to S.I.P.F. or N.P.F

-(ii) Produce evidence
+(ii) Produce evidence that

-to the employer before proceeding on retirement.
+employer before proceeding on retirement.

 (d) Industrial Injuries Benefits

-(i) To give proof that
+(i) To give proof that the

-the injury sustained occurred at site of work was reported to the employer who
+injury sustained occurred at site of work was reported to the employer who

 accepted the version of the appellant.

-(ii) National Pensions
+(ii) National Pensions Officer

-Officer is satisfied with the notification from employer that Industrial injury
+is satisfied with the notification from employer that Industrial injury

 sustained by appellant arose in the course of employment on site of work.